trading-app-ca/part-a-docs/README.md

 User Stories:

-- Persona: As Emily, a uni student learning about finance,
+- As Emily, a uni student learning about finance,
   - What: I want to track my portfolio performance,
   - Why: so that I can understand which strategies are effective and improve my trading skills.

-- Persona: As Emily,
+- As Emily,
   - What: I want a simple interface for placing trades,
   - Why: so that I can easily learn how to buy and sell cryptocurrencies.